milofultz/tinybrainfans/wiki/Programming/cobol.md

 description: COBOL is a high-level language mainly used with mainframes on legacy and modern systems.
 ---

+Most of this is in the IBM Z/OS variety, but I assume most of it is pretty agnostic to the exact implementation hardware.
+Plus the manuals are all over the internet, so shouldn't be too hard to grab what you need.

 ## Syntax

 ### Characters